The Home ‘Stretch’: The Best Pregnancy Stretches to relieve those annoying aches and pains during pregnancy

 “Regular activity also helps keep you fit during pregnancy and may improve your ability to cope with labor,” reports AmericanPregnancy.org.
 “This will make it easier for you to get back in shape after your baby is born.”

-Yet when it comes to pregnancy exercise, the type and variety of movement that you do is just as important as the general concept of getting up and getting moving.
+Yet when it comes to pregnancy exercise, the type and variety of movement that you do are just as important as the general concept of getting up and getting moving.
 This may not be the time for vigorous calisthenics and advanced jazzercise, or pretty much any move or mode of activity that is overly straining or strenuous.
 You are, after all, exercising for two; and while you do want to adopt a challenging routine that will build muscle and energy and boost stamina and flexibility, you may wish to steer clear of exercises that are overly complex, exhausting or taxing at this critical time.

 It may be time to ‘stretch the truth’ when it comes to pregnancy fitness; incorporating pregnancy stretches into your custom and specially adapted fitness regimen at this time.
 And when it comes to this form of exercise, stretching just may be the optimum key to your partum and postpartum workout routine.

-Stretching takes on particular significance during pregnancy when your body operates under the effects of Relaxin; a pregnancy hormone that causes the ligaments to fall into a state of lax–thus opening the pelvis to allow for the baby’s entry out of the birth canal.
+Stretching takes on particular significance during pregnancy when your body operates under the effects of Relaxin; a pregnancy hormone that causes the ligaments to fall into a state of lax, thus opening the pelvis to allow for the baby’s entry out of the birth canal.

 Relaxin is a hormone created by the ovary and the placenta that seriously impacts the female reproductive system during pregnancy.
 True to its name, Relaxin most literally relaxes the ligaments within the pelvis as it widens and softens the cervix.